Completed peer reviews since:

 Manuscripts submitted to Drug Target Insights must be an original contribution not previously published in any language or country (except as an abstract or preliminary report) and must not be under consideration for publication elsewhere.
 If the manuscript submitted includes parts (quotations, tables, or illustrations) to which the authors do not own copyright, then written permission from the copyright owner must be submitted upon acceptance, along with full details on the original source.
 Allow ample time to request and receive permission.
 Any permission fees required by the copyright owner are the responsibility of the authors.
+If the manuscript includes parts of text or images generate by a Large Language Model (LLMs, such as ChatGPT or similar) please inform the editor in the acknowledgment section.

 Drug Target Insights is committed to a fair and transparent editorial and publication policy, detailed here.